Kr3jzolPL/NozzleVision_backup/README.md

 ## How it Works

-1. Move the nozzle to the inspection position.
+1. Move the nozzle to the inspection position
+2. Manually validate your Inspect X Y Z coordinates when you are happy (make sure to have no or little things that can reflect light in that area.
-2. Capture an image from the camera.
+3. Capture an image from the camera.
-3. Crop the configured ROI.
+4. Crop the configured ROI around tip of nozzle.
-4. Detect filament blobs using OpenCV.
+5. Detect filament blobs using OpenCV.
-5. If a blob is detected:
+6. If a blob is detected:
    - Run the cleaning routine.
    - Inspect again.
-6. Continue printing when the nozzle is clean.
+7. Continue printing when the nozzle is clean.

 ---